 - Whether they can evade detection by specific viral diagnostic tests.

 - If current medicines can’t treat them as well.

-- Whether they are able to evade natural or vaccine-induced immunity.
+- Whether they can evade natural or vaccine-induced immunity.

 How will Covid variants affect me?

 Of course, your first defense against Covid variants is to get a vaccine against the Covid-19 virus.
 That will help to lessen the places the virus can mutate.
 Don’t let the virus into your body.
 Then the virus can’t use your cells to multiply, grow, and change.

 Continue to be safe by wearing a mask and practicing social distancing.
 Scientists do not know whether people who have had Covid-19 or who have been vaccinated can still transmit the virus.

 Build up your immune system, if you can.
 Studies have shown that people with a depressed immune system can be more susceptible to viral infection because their bodies can’t make sufficient antibodies to protect against it.
 This effectively allows the virus to make mutation after mutation, as discussed in this account on NPR.
 Viruses, in general, are opportunists, making Covid variants as often as they can.

 Get tested before you travel.
 Here are CDC guidelines for flying.

 Vedas is minutes from I-45 (Houston’s North Freeway) in The Woodlands.
 Call for your free consultation at 281-298-5476.
 With Dr. Nangrani, you will discuss your expectations and design your treatment plan.